At its core, disability insurance protects you in the event a serious injury or illness limits your ability to work and earn an income.

 This is a disability insurance rider most applicants should consider.
 This is especially true if working fewer hours or handling less responsibility would cause a loss of earnings.

 Residual disability benefits typically have a minimum benefit based on the percentage of the amount guaranteed for total disability.
-A common minimum is 50 benefit, which means your policy would pay at least 50 percent of what your disability benefit would have been if you were completely unable to work.
+A common minimum is 50 percent benefit, which means your policy would pay at least 50 percent of what your disability benefit would have been if you were completely unable to work.

 Residual benefit riders also don’t get triggered until you’ve lost a minimum amount of income, such as 15 to 20 percent of your pre-disability income.